Before we get started…

 Goods that do not meet the EU-UK TCA’s Rules of Origin

-Goods that do not meet the rules of origin requirements will not qualify for tariff preferences and will have to pay the standard (‘Most Favoured Nation’) tariffs that each of the EU and UK apply to imports from countries with which they have no agreement.
+Goods that do not meet the rules of origin requirements will not qualify for tariff preferences and will have to pay the standard (‘Most Favoured Nation’) tariffs.
+Each of the EU and UK rules of origin apply to imports from countries with which they have no agreement.

-While, for some goods these Most Favoured Nation tariffs will be zero or low, for many others they will be much higher.
+Whilt, for some goods these Most Favoured Nation tariffs will be zero or low, for others they can be much higher.
 Companies will need to make commercial decisions about whether it’s in their interest to meet (and prove that they meet) the rules of origin.

 Businesses should note that goods imported from the EU into GB without subsequent processing have been losing their EU status when returned to the EU (e.g. distribution businesses).